jessarcher/zsh-artisan/README.md

 This plugin adds an `artisan` shell command with the following features:
 * It will find and execute `artisan` from anywhere within the project file tree (and you don't need to prefix it with `php` or `./`)
-* It provides auto-completion for `artisan` commands (that also works anywhere within the project).
+* It provides auto-completion for `artisan` commands (that work anywhere within the project).
 * You can specify an editor to automatically open new files created by `artisan make:*` commands

 ## Requirements